deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 control system for revision tracking).
 These files should be thought of as the canonical versions of your premium lists.
-Note that there is no provided way to reconstruct a premium list .txt file from the premium list that is loaded into Datastore (though in principle it would be easy to do by writing a tool to do so), so don't lose those .txt files.
+Note that there is no provided way to reconstruct a premium list .txt file from the premium list that is loaded into the database (though in principle it would be easy to do by writing a tool to do so), so don't lose those .txt files.

 The nomulus repository contains an